nerai/CMenu/README.md

 	123

 ### if
 Simple conditional execution.
 By default only supports the `not` operator and the constants `true` and `false`, but can be extended with arbitrary additional conditions.

+Condition combination is not currently supported, though it can in part be emulated via chaining ("if <c1> if <c2> ...")
+It is allowed to specify multiple concurrent `not`, each of which invert the condition again.

 #### Help text
 	if [not] <condition> <command>
 	Executes <command> if <condition> is met.
 	If the modifier <not> is given, the condition result is reversed.

-	It is allowed to specify multiple concurrent <not>, each of which invert the condition again.
-	By default, the conditons "true" and "false" are known.
-Further conditions can be added by the developer.
-	Condition combination is not currently supported, though it can be emulated via chaining ("if <c1> if <c2> ...")

 #### Example
 	$ if true echo 1
 	1